What is a Biosimilar?

 Biosimilars are not the same as generic drugs.
 Because biologic drugs are so much larger and complicated to make than chemical drugs, an exact copy is almost impossible to make.
 Instead, a highly similar copy (biosimilar) is made.

-Watch the 4-minute video explanation about biosimilars by Leah Christl, PhD, Associate Director, Therapeutic Biologics & Biosimilars at the Food and Drug Administration, or read the transcript below.
+Watch this 4-minute video about biosimilars by Leah Christl, PhD, former Associate Director, Therapeutic Biologics & Biosimilars at the Food and Drug Administration, or read the transcript below.

 Narrator: The Cancer Support Community caught up with Leah Christl from the Food and Drug Administration, or FDA, to talk about biosimilars.
 These drugs are being used more and more for cancer treatment.
 Dr. Christl, thank you for helping us understand biosimilars and the role of the FDA in helping patients gain access to them.
 Tell us a bit about what the FDA does: